PowerShell/PowerShell-RFC/1-Draft/RFCnnnn-Foreach-Else statement.md

 # Support for Foreach-Else statement

-PowerShell foreach statment always works with empty collections which is known as a gotcha from begining (AFAIK).
-This RFC is to propose a solution to that gotcha without changing the existing behavior as I see it as breaking change.
+This RFC is to add an else clause to the foreach keyword which gives a better way to handle empty collections provided to foreach without using a `if/else` statement inside it.

 ## Motivation